MXD-K1/MXD-K1/README.md

 Feel free to reach me via my email *hmdoonwork71@gmail.com*.

 > I’m always open to collaboration, feedback, or just chatting about programming!
+> Got any ideas?
+I'm all ears!